UsingNamespaceNolan/Goal-Tracker/README.md

 you need the NestJS CLI, the Angular CLI, and npm.

 ## Running the app
-First download node packages with
+First download node dependencies with
 ```sh
 frontend % npm install
 backend % npm install